microbiomedatahub/microbiome-datahub/docs/help.md

 - The search results will appear on the right side.
 - Without clicking the SUBMIT button, all entries will be displayed by default.
 - Entries can be sorted by:
-  - Data creation date in INSD
+  - Data creation date in INSD (International Nucleotide Sequence Database: public sequence repositories)
   - Modified date in INSD
   - Published date in INSD
   - Project or genome ID